-– they live with anxiety and guilt blaming themselves for their parent’s using, and anxiety regarding anticipating behaviors.
-In adulthood they suffer from Generalized anxiety High Functioning- they work extra hard at school, push themselves many times multitask by working to support the rest of the family and studying.
-Externalising
+Inhibited – they live with anxiety and guilt blaming themselves for their parent’s using, and anxiety regarding anticipating behaviors.
+In adulthood they suffer from Generalized anxiety High Functioning- they work extra hard at school, push themselves many times multitask by working to support the rest of the family, and studying.

-– wherein psychopathic behaviors develop in childhood, like abusiveness, criminal tendencies, cruelty to animals, bullying, poor adaptive abilities, indulging in usage of drugs and alcohol as a reaction to situations at home.
-Emotionally dysregulated develop mental ailments as a maladaptive behavior, are unable to regulate emotions, have history of physical or sexual abuse as a child.
+Externalising– wherein psychopathic behaviors develop in childhood, like abusiveness, criminal tendencies, cruelty to animals, bullying, poor adaptive abilities, indulging in the usage of drugs and alcohol as a reaction to situations at home.
+Emotionally dysregulated development mental ailments as maladaptive behavior, are unable to regulate emotions, have a history of physical or sexual abuse as a child.
 Many children do face also sexual molestation at the hands of an alcoholic parent who is under the influence of alcohol. they can also grow up to get into relationships that are dominating or abusive.

-– the problem is hidden or not addressed .
+Denial– the problem is hidden or not addressed .
 So they believe that families do not discuss emotions and they do not learn how to deal with them.

-– they grow up thinking they are responsible for the parents drinking/using.
-They become people who take on a lot of self blame, self pity and guilt of going through emotions of anger and pain.
-Fear of anger
+Guilt– they grow up thinking they are responsible for the parents drinking/using.
+They become people who take on a lot of self-blame, self-pity, and guilt of going through emotions of anger and pain.

-– Children of alcoholics grow up into adults who are afraid to articulate what they feel our of the insecurity that expressing anger or emotions would result in the person leaving or be pushed to use alcohol and drugs.
+Fear of anger– Children of alcoholics grow up into adults who are afraid to articulate what they feel out of the insecurity that expressing anger or emotions would result in the person leaving or be pushed to use alcohol and drugs.
 To be able to safely express themselves his the crux of the treatment..
-Relationships